 The Community Fund - 1939

-RUW's origins date back to 1939 when the Fredericksburg Community Fund was formed.
-C. O'Conner Goolrick served as the first president.
+C. O'Connor Goolrick served as the first president of the Community Care Fund.
 Other officers were John L. Pratt, Vice President and Cecil L. Reid, Treasurer.
 Member agencies were Salvation Army, Mary Washington Hospital Charity Fund, Nursery School, Boy Scouts, Girl Scouts and Children's Home Society.
-The budget that year was $15,000.
+The budget that first year was $15,000.

 Becoming Rappahannock United Way

-In 1962, under the presidency of Lemual Houston, the organization changed its name to United Givers Fund of Fredericksburg, Stafford, and Spotsylvania.
+In 1962, under the leadership of Lemual Houston, the organization changed its name to United Givers Fund of Fredericksburg, Stafford, and Spotsylvania.
 The budget that year was $52,909.
-With the United Way name becoming prominent nationally, its name was changed to Rappahannock United Way in 1977.
-William H. Ledbetter, Jr. was president that year.
-The budget was $170,000, but $180,433 was actually raised.
+With the United Way name becoming prominent nationally, its name was changed to Rappahannock United Way in 1977 under RUW President William H. Ledbetter, Jr. That year, $180,433 was raised to support local agencies.

 Making an Impact